 - Whether background checks are conducted when hiring

-Regulatory Audit and Exams
+Regulatory audit and exams

 Regulatory audit and exam results demonstrate a picture of your AML program's health and any gaps that may be present in the program.
 If the institution has a history of violations, particularly repeat findings, the risk of the financial institution should be increased in the risk assessment.
-Suppose the board of directors has been adequately apprised of the audit or exam outcomes and repeat violations occur.
-In that case, this could indicate a lack of a strong culture of compliance, which will ultimately lead to further increased risk.
+Suppose the board of directors has been adequately apprised of the audit or exam outcomes, and repeat violations occur.
+In that case, this could indicate a need for a strong culture of compliance, which will ultimately lead to further increased risk.
 The following other items should also be addressed within an audit or exam:

 - Policies and procedures should be checked and updated when necessary.